1963 Formula One season: Rounds 4 to 7

 Jim Clark (Lotus) led the championship with 51 points, ahead of Richie Ginther (BRM, 24) and John Surtees (Ferrari, 22).
-On the basis of points, Ginther could still get level with Clark, but only the six best results in the season would count towards the championship, so on the minute chance that he would win the last three races, a number of third and second-place finishes would be discounted.
+On the basis of points, Ginther could still get level with Clark, but only the six best results in the season would count towards the championship, so on the minute chance that he would win the last three races with Clark out of the points in all 3, his 2 4th-place finishes and lone 5th-place finish would be discounted, which would leave Ginther on 43, still 8 short of Clark.
 It marked Clark's and Lotus's first titles, and it was the first time that a driver secured the title with three races to go.
 In the Manufacturers' Championship, Lotus stood on 51 points, ahead of BRM (28) and Ferrari (22).